Skip to content

 The History of the Sherlock Holmes Museum

 The Sherlock Holmes Museum, located at 221B Baker Street, London, is a charming Georgian townhouse that commemorates the life and times of Sir Arthur Conan Doyle’s most famous creation, Sherlock Holmes.
-The museum opened its doors in 1990, and since then, it has been a popular destination for tourists and literature enthusiasts alike.
+The museum opened its doors in 1990 and has been a popular destination for tourists and literature enthusiasts alike since then.

 Exhibitions and Collections